wyne-ybanez/next-js-portfolio/README.md

 ## License

 This template is completely open source and free to use.
 You may however, replace the content and images as suits your needs.

-Credits for the original project template is due to <a href="https://github.com/manuarora700" target="_blank">Manu Arora</a>